LineChan/push_swap/README.md

 Quicksort described step-by-step

 The algorithm is a while loop with 2 algorithms, one called quick_a directly followed by another one called quick_b.
-The loop stops when stack_a is sorted and stack_b is either empty or reverse sorted.
-In the second case, all elements in stack_b are pushed to stack_a.
+The loop stops when Stack A is sorted and Stack B is either empty or reverse sorted.
+In the second case, all elements in stack_b are pushed back to stack_a.

 quick_a routine :
 ```C